LappleApple/awesome-leading-and-managing/Hiring-and-Firing.md

 - [The Hidden Reason You Can’t Scale Your Engineering Team](https://home.opsolutely.com/the-hidden-reason-you-cant-scale-your-engineering-team/) - by Jack Danger.
 Takeaway: Hiring only "senior engineers" is a recipe for failure.
 "When a team advertises that they only hire senior engineers, what they’re really saying is that their people and technology infrastructure can’t support hiring beginners – a strong indication of fragile tooling and a fragile team.
 If you’re at all interested in growth, this should serve as a huge red flag, because it is extraordinarily difficult to scale a fragile team."

+- [How Slack Supports Junior Engineers](https://slack.engineering/how-slack-supports-junior-engineers-89f6dcfe74a1) - by Carly, a Slack engineer.
+Takeaway: a detailed, in-depth, first-person account of getting hired at Slack as a junior engineer.
+An invigorating read that covers the author's interview process, hire, on-the-job Imposter Syndrome, mentorship experiences, and more.
+Offers good ideas for ramping up your own processes for hiring juniors/first-job engineers.

 - [How to Hire](https://medium.com/eshares-blog/how-to-hire-34f4ded5f176) - by
   Henry Ward, CEO at eShares.
 Takeaway: Hiring is largely due to lack of scaling as a business and needing outside resources.
 It is more important to hire